gocardless/theatre/README.md

 Often organisations make use of Google groups as a directory system, and this CRD extends the native Kubernetes RoleBinding resource to provide the `GoogleGroup` subject.

-- [x] Can manage permissions using GSuite groups
-- [x] Has unit tests
-- [x] Has integration tests
-- [ ] Has acceptance tests
-- [x] Refactor to support a more standard CRD interface

 ```yaml
 ---